MixinNetwork/mvm.dev/src/guide/uniswap.md

 Then to deploy the UniswapV2Router02 contract with two parameters required.
 The factory is the contract address deployed in the previous step, and for the other WETH parameter, we can use any ETH address, because we do not need ETH related operations in MVM.

-So far, all the code of Uniswap V2 has been successfully deployed on MVM's Quorum testnet.
+So far, all the code of Uniswap V2 has been successfully deployed on MVM testnet.

 ## Deploy UniswapMVMRouter